ArkhamElders/YARD/en-EN/003 - Creating Wanderers.md

 The higher result is 14, so that's the base Strength value.

-Sometimes players want to manually adjust their attribute values, subtracting points from one trait and adding them to another to better fit their character concept.
-That's fine, as long as the total points remain unchanged.
-Each attribute must also be between 3 and 18, to allow for further modifications based on age and origin.
+Sometimes players want to manually adjust the values of individual attributes.
+In such cases, an alternative method can be used, which involves rolling six sets of 3d6.
+The total sum creates a pool of points to be distributed among the attributes.
+It is important that the minimum value of each attribute remains within the range of 3-18.
+This is due to further attribute modifications based on the character’s age and origin.

 **Example:**
 STR - 14, CON - 15, AGI - 7, INT - 10, WIS - 12, CHA - 6